 This installation guide shows steps how to install wet room kit shower tray Showerlay Wiper into a concrete floor how to tile it over.

-4. Find the best possible drain position and angle to connect it to your pipe work.
-Siphon trap can be rotated in 360° and waste pipe's height can be adjusted, giving much flexibility for proper positioning.
-Ensure the siphon trap is supported below with concrete.
-If created hole is too deep build up support with cement.
+4. Find the best possible position and angle to connect the waste trap to your pipe work.
+The waste trap can be rotated 360° and the waste trap compression fitted adapter can be used to adjust the height of the connected pipe work.
+Ensure the waste trap is supported beneath with concrete.
+If the space is too deep, build up the needed support with more cement.